Brian Cox (actor): Political and other views

-Cox is a self-proclaimed democratic socialist and a Scottish republican.
+Cox is a self-proclaimed democratic socialist and Scottish republican.
 In 2007, he campaigned for the Scottish Labour Party in the run-up to that year's Scottish Parliament election.
 Cox endorsed the Scottish National Party (SNP) in the 2011 Parliament election because of their higher education policy.
-In 2020, Cox told former Labour Party strategist Alastair Campbell that he was an active and committed Labour supporter all his life until the party's controversial decision under Tony Blair's premiership to involve the UK in the Iraq War.
+In 2020, Cox told former Labour Party strategist Alastair Campbell that he had been an active and committed Labour supporter all his life until the controversial decision under Tony Blair's premiership to involve the UK in the Iraq War.

 On 25 May 2012, he spoke in support of Scottish independence at the Yes Scotland campaign, saying he had gradually become disillusioned by New Labour under Tony Blair and Gordon Brown, although Cox could not vote in the 2014 Scottish independence referendum due to his residence in the United States.
 On 29 January 2015, Cox announced he had quit Labour under Ed Miliband and Jim Murphy, believing it had failed north and south of the border to live up to its basic principles in recent years, and joined the SNP, whom he felt was taking forward values of social justice and representing Scotland's best interests.